isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. _read-only-database-configuration4:

-Using Read-Only Databases for Host Reservations with DHCPv4
+Using Read-Only Databases for Host Reservations With DHCPv4
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In some deployments the database user whose name is specified in the
+In some deployments, the user whose name is specified in the
 database backend configuration may not have write privileges to the
 database.
 This is often required by the policy within a given network to
 secure the data from being unintentionally modified.
 In many cases